 There are four basic types of garage door sensors: safety sensors, pressure sensors, monitoring sensors and CO2 sensors.
-Each has its own unique purpose and functionality, though they’re all largely engineered to promote safety in one way or another.
-Let’s look at each sensor by type:
+Each has its own specific function and unique purpose, but they’re all engineered and designed for flawless execution and peerless safety.
+Here’s an in-depth look at each type of sensor:

-Pressure sensors are usually installed on the very bottom edge of a garage door, and will stop and reverse the door’s downward closing motion when it comes in direct contact with an object.
-These sensors are designed to register low amounts of pressure, and provide another safeguard against your door unintentionally closing on top of a person or object.
+Installed along the bottom edge of a garage door, pressure sensors will stop and reverse the door’s downward closing motion when it comes into contact with another object.
+These sensors are designed to detect even low amounts of pressure, providing a safeguard against the door closing on top of anyone or anything!

 Intended for homes with several different garage doors, monitoring sensors alert owners whenever their doors are open.
 These work with receivers that are installed within the home or via an app installed on smartphones.
 In many cases, these sensors have the ability to close the door remotely or can be setup to close after a certain amount of time.
 Often, these sensors are included with home security systems, as an open garage door can be a source of vulnerability to intruders.